Learn about Will Contest cases in under 10 minutes. Legal jargon free.

 Contesting a Will: Your Rights as an Heir is an essential guide for anyone that feels that they have been wrongfully written out of a loved one's will.

-If you don't take action NOW, the true wishes and desires of your loved one might never be carried out, and you will lose access to assets that are rightfully yours.
+If you don't take action NOW, the true wishes and desires of your loved one might never be carried out.
+And you could lose access to assets that are rightfully yours.
+Forever.

-The function the Probate Court plays in your will contest: If you are considering contesting the validity of a will, you will need to familiarize yourself with the Probate Court.
+The role the Probate Court plays in will contest cases: If you are considering contesting a will, you will need to familiarize yourself with the Probate Court.
 Every county has it's own Probate Court, and you'll need to work with the one that your loved one lived and died in.

-The two ways to prove a will does not reflect what the decedent actually wanted: We will explain to you what "lack of testamentary capacity" and "undue influence" are.
+The two ways to prove a will does not reflect what your loved one actually wanted: We will explain to you what "lack of testamentary capacity" and "undue influence" are.
 You can use both these arguments to prove that a will is invalid.

-What happens if you 'win': It is important to know what would happen if you successfully challenge a will.
-Sometimes, it is in your best interest not to challenge the will in the first place.
+What happens if you 'win': It is important to know what will happen if you win your case.
+Sometimes, its in your best interest not to challenge the will in the first place.

 We can help you determine which area of law you need help with and get you in touch with an expert attorney in that area.